koding/tunnel/README.md

 This repository only includes the application that does the tunneling part.
 It does not include any other management or automation tools.

+See the usage example folder for a basic test.

 ![Diagram](readme/Diagram.png)

 ### How it is intended to be used:

 1. An automated tool creates a cloud instance and installs and configures the tunnel server on it.
 1. An automated tool installs the tunnel client on the self-hoster's server computer.
+1. An automated tool calls the `PUT /tunnels` api on the tunnel server's Management Port, and sends a JSON file describing which ports should be opened on the tunnel server, which client they should be tunneled to, and which ports on the client they should be tunneled to, as well as whether or not the HAProxy "PROXY" protocol should be used.
+This connection will also use TLS Client Authentication.
 1. The tunnel client connects to the tunnel server on the Tunnel Control Port.
 This connection will use TLS Client Authentication.
 This connection will be held open and re-created if dropped.
-1. An automated tool calls the `PUT /tunnels` api on the tunnel server's Management Port, and sends a JSON file describing which ports should be opened on the tunnel server, which client they should be tunneled to, and which ports on the client they should be tunneled to, as well as whether or not the HAProxy "PROXY" protocol should be used.
-This connection will also use TLS Client Authentication.
 1. An internet user connects to the tunnel server on one of the ports defined in the JSON.
 The internet user's request is tunneled through the original connection from the tunnel client, and then proxied to the web server software running on the self-hoster's server computer.

 ### Why did you set it up this way?